 - Sometimes, the encryption is incompetent.
 By that, I mean that there are bugs or poor decisions made in creating the software that make the encryption less than secure.
 Application authors are rarely security experts.
 The result is the file could be vulnerable to a hacker intent on breaking in.

 Yes, it’s possible — probable, even — that with major applications the encryption is appropriately secure.
 It’s also unlikely that your technician is an expert hacker ready to crack reasonable encryption.

 But, in either case, how do you know?

 Your options are few and inconvenient.

-- If you can, if you’re willing, encrypting sensitive data ahead of time makes sense in general.
-It also protects you should your computer ever be stolen.
+- If you can, encrypt sensitive data ahead of time.
+This also protects you should your computer ever be stolen.

-- If you have sensitive data that you know is unencrypted or vulnerable, then never give that machine to someone you don’t trust completely.
+- If you have sensitive data you know is unencrypted, vulnerable, or particularly sensitive, never give that machine to someone you don’t completely trust.

 - If you can’t find someone to trust, then perhaps not repairing the system — or at least the hard drive — might be the most pragmatic solution of all.